UEFA EURO 2020 draw: a success story for Romanian football | Inside UEFA

 The FRF hopes that Romania's front-line role in EURO 2020 will increase the total number of footballers across the nation to 300,000 – three times more than in 2014.
 "This is a unique opportunity to inspire hundreds and hundreds of boys and girls to play football," said Mr Burleanu.

-The FRF has already laid solid foundations to capitalise on heightened interest in the beautiful game, introducing school tournaments across the country – both to increase participation for boys and girls and to identify hidden talent.
+The FRF has certainly put in the groundwork to capitalise on heightened interest in the beautiful game, introducing school tournaments throughout the country – both to boost participation for boys and girls and to identify hidden talent.

-The inaugural edition of the Villages Cup, launched at under-13 level this year, ensures those efforts stretch to even the poorest, rural areas, where children are inspired by the experience of Laurențiu Brănescu.
+The inaugural edition of the Village Cup, launched at Under-13 level this year, ensures these efforts stretch to even the poorest rural areas, where children are inspired by the experience of Laurențiu Brănescu.
 Within a few years of being scouted playing for his local village team, the goalkeeper had signed for Juventus.

 What else you need to know for Saturday's draw